etrusco74/darkroomlocator-server/README.md

 # DARKROOMLOCATOR-SERVER

-Server side software of darkroomlocator
+Server side software of [darkroomlocator](http://www.darkroomlocator.com/) - find and share darkrooms

 ## What is darkroom locator?